-The teenage struggle for an identity of one’s own made me explore one of the common patterns of an unaware empath; the chameleon effect or changing one’s personality–likes, interests, vocabulary, manners–to match the person with whom they are spending time.
+The desire to fit in conflicts with the developmental process and can result in a common pattern in unaware empaths; the chameleon effect or changing one’s personality–likes, interests, vocabulary, manners–to match the person with whom they are spending time.
 I am calling this the Phantom Persona.

 The Phantom Persona